-An entirely new relation between the scientists and the people has their own outlook, so as to make of the recent lectures given by the idea of service to the people the Shanghai Association in factoan integral part of their life.
-They ries, in the workers' palaces, clubs have resolutely repudiated the and evening schools.
-Lecturers 250 big scientific exhibitions and an ivory tower attitude to science. closely study local interests in increase of membership to 28,000 They have eagerly taken their order to make their talks meet members.
-It is a shock brigade of knowledge to field and factory, practical needs.
-They maintain knowledge in the battle for peace putting it at the service of practical contact with their listeners to and People's Democracy.

-For the first time in history problems of peaceful construction answer belated queries.
-The As-Chinese scientists are free to make and defence, without however los- sociation also acts as a scientific science serve the needs of the ing sight of the long-term interests liaison body, carrying news of all people.
-The basic law of the of scientific research.
-The work- recent rationalisation proposals or People's Republic stipulates that ers and peasants, People's Libera- inventions that are of general intion Armymen and the general terest from factory to factory. public are coming more and more to look to science as the helpmate of progress in every sphere of life.
+An entirely new relation between the scientists and the people has developed in the past two years.
+The scientists have participated keenly in a movement to remould their own outlook, so as to make the idea of service to the people an integral part of their life.
+They have resolutely repudiated the ivory tower attitude to science.
+They have eagerly taken their knowledge to field and factory, and defence, without however losing sight of the long-term interests of scientific research.
+The workers and peasants, People's Libera- inventions that are of general intion Armymen and the general public are coming more and more to look to science as the helpmate of progress in every sphere of life.

 Every member of the Association holds himself ready for social work in the propagation of a scientific outlook.
-Last October when the Shanghai Branch Association sponsored a series of lectures as part of the National Day celebrations.
-217 scientists took part in the preparation of 125 lectures delivered in the space of three weeks on such themes as Scientific Knowledge and National Defence and The Development of Local Products.
+Last October when the Shanghai Branch Association sponsored a series of lectures as part of the National Day celebrations, 217 scientists took part in the preparation of 125 lectures delivered in the space of three weeks on such themes as Scientific Knowledge and National Defence and The Development of Local Products.

-Such lectures are eagerly wellogists, mathematicians, technicians, comed by the mass membership of doctors, specialists in agriculture the trade unions, women's associaand education and other fields of tions, spare-time schools and culknowledge.
-It has set up 28 or- tural centres of every description. ganisational committees in as many They have become a regular feabig cities, 15 branch associations in ture of the people's educational smaller cities and 135 scientific centres in every large and many work groups spread through the smaller cities.
+Such lectures are eagerly welcomed by the mass membership of the trade unions, women's associations, spare-time schools and cultural centres of every description.
+They have become a regular feature of the people's educational centres in every large and many smaller cities.
 In Peking alone, 219 scientific lectures have attracted more than 130,000 people in the past 10 months.